Hey guys and gals!

 It's normally blinking/patterning like a normal bike light, and if it detects danger, it does one of two actions, and sometimes both:

-And if the ultra-bright strobes don't work, then the system will sound the car horn with enough time/distance left (based on relative speed) for the driver to respond.
+And if the ultra-bright strobes and haptic feedback don't work, then the system will sound the car horn with enough time/distance left (based on relative speed) for the driver to respond.
 The car horn is key here, as it's one of not-that-many 'highly sensory compatible inputs' for a driving situation.
 What does that mean?
 It nets the fastest possible average response/reaction time.

 So with all the background out, we're happy to say that last weekend, we actually proved out that this is possible, using slow/inefficient hardware (with a poor data path):